Cooper Tires Logo

 In 2003, the company signed a sponsorship agreement with Formula 1 and released a new class of Ultra High-Performance tires.
 They marked the next stage in their development with a new logo.

-The previous oval shape has taken on the appearance of a spiral.
+The previous oval shape has taken on a spiral appearance.
 The image represents both tires and movement.
 The company’s name is placed next to it.
 The dark blue capital letters are written in two levels, tilted to the right.
 The tilt complements the feeling of driving.
 It tells about development and plans for the future.

 Font and Colors

 The dark blue creates a sense of reliability and strength, inspiring trust in customers.
-It demonstrates the professionalism of the company.
+It demonstrates the company’s professionalism.

 The logo font is Predataur Condensed Italic.
-The smooth, streamlined letters convey the ease of movement with the brand’s tires, optimal design, and tread.
+The smooth, streamlined letters convey the ease of movement of the brand’s tires, its optimal design, and its tread.